 reason about attributes.
 For example:

-We are now ready to implement verify_attributes/3, which
+We are now ready to implement verify_attributes/3.
+When a

-reduced to the leaf node b(true), then all
+ZDD is reduced to the leaf node b(true), then

 be 0.
 We enforce this with